thegodeveloper/cka/labs/19-create-secret-and-mount-into-pod.md

-# Create a Secret and Mount into Pod - 3%
+# Question 19 - Create a Secret and Mount into Pod - 3%

 ## Use context